 Eurid’s registry system is designed to give each registrar equal access to the database, and equal chances to register unclaimed names.
 They registrars effectively “line up” to make a request for a .eu domain name, Parsons wrote.
 If the name is available, the registrar gets it for its customer.
 If it’s not, the registrar goes to the back of the line to wait for another turn.

 Parsons claims that some companies spotted a loophole in the system: by creating additional registrars and applying for accreditation for them, they were able to multiply their chances of successfully making registrations.

-“These new phantom registrars were created to hijack the .eu landrush,” Parsons wrote
+“These new phantom registrars were created to hijack the .eu landrush,” Parsons wrote in his blog.

 There were 1,556 registrars accredited by Eurid on Monday morning.
 Some of them had similar names and identical addresses and telephone numbers.
 For example, there are 10 registrars named after flowers or plants that share an address and telephone number in Starnberg, Germany.

 Parsons called on Eurid to freeze domain name registrations until the phantom registrars can be identified, and then to put the names they registered back on the market.

 Eurid’s rules say it will only deal with accredited registrars, and they must deal directly with the domain name purchaser.
 No other intermediaries or agents are allowed, according to a notice to accredited registrars published last August.

 “There’s no such thing as a fake registrar.
 Either you are a registrar, or you’re not.
 Some registrars do have the same owner.
 There are European registrars that have offices in different countries, and each subsidiary is a registrar,” said Patrik Lindén, communications manager for Eurid.